mwenell/languageSelector/README.md

 - When you are using this library, do not use :lang() selector in CSS

 # Known Bugs or Missing Features
-- Not well tested yet, only Chrome 56.
+- Not well tested yet, only Chrome 56, Firefox and iOS Safari in iPhone and iPad.
-- Does not create HTML code of language selector switch, must be done by yourself
+- Does not create HTML code of language selector switch user interface, this must be done by yourself

 # Installation
 - Insert language.js into "language" folder in your website